 - Add ventilation/drainage holes.
 If you use a plastic bin, drill a dozen or so holes in the bottom to drain off the compost tea.
 Additional holes can be made in the sides to let the container “breathe”.
 If you watch the video below – you can drill smaller holes instead of covering the large ones with a screen.

 - Add “bedding” in the form of old newspaper strips.
 Make sure you do not use colored newspaper.
 Tear about 50 sheets into strips and place them inside.
 Add water so that you get the paper moist, but not dripping wet.
 Don’t pad it down; you want it fluffy, with the bin about ¾ full.

 - Add around 2-4 cups of soil to the bin, sprinkling it throughout.

 - Next, add your worms.
 Make sure you know how many you have (it’s best just to weigh them).
-About a pound is good for a 10 gallon bin.
+About a pound is good for a 10-gallon bin.

 - Add food scraps for your worms.
-Steer clear of meat, bones, dairy and oils.
-Stick with fruit and vegetable scraps.
+Steer clear of meat, bones, dairy, and oils.
+Stick with fruit and vegetable kitchen scraps.
 Keep citrus scraps to a minimum or avoid them.
 Make sure everything is cut small.
 You need to feed the worms around three times their weight in food every week.
 Distribute the food scraps throughout the bedding, including underneath it.

 - Add a cover to your bin made of plastic, cloth or plywood, but leave the lid ajar or drill holes in the bin to maintain airflow.

 - Sit the worm composter up on bricks to drain off the compost tea.
-You can also sit a second shorter bin underneath the main bin to capture the tea for you. (see the video below)
+You can also place a second shorter bin underneath the main bin to capture the tea for you. (see the video below)